apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 <a name="cope"></a>
 ## COPE
 At one time, COPE was what it said on the tin: a coalition of progressive electors, who got a progressive majority elected back in 2002.
-Since then, COPE’s representation on on Council has dwindled, and currently consists of the one, the only, **Jean Swanson**.
+Since then, COPE’s representation on Council has dwindled, and currently consists of the one, the only, **Jean Swanson**.
 Swanson’s unapologetically principled brand of leftist politics captured voters’ imagination in 2018, and she’s been consistent in her conduct as Councillor in the years since.
 That is to say, she votes against anything that doesn’t seem like a clear win for the homeless or less privileged.

 COPE’s value system tends to see protecting renters’ existing housing as a higher priority than increasing the availability or affordability of housing for those paying market rates.
 This has put her in conflict with those on the left who see housing supply as an urgent need, and sometimes made her strange bedfellows with TEAM's Colleen Hardwick on the far right side of the aisle.